bharathikannan-data/Pizza-Sales-Dashboard/README.md

 - **SQL**: For querying and analyzing data to generate insights.

 ## Files Included
-- `Pizza Sales Dashboard.pbix`: Power BI dashboard file containing visualizations and analysis.
+- `https://github.com/bharathikannan-data/Pizza-Sales-Dashboard/blob/main/Pizza%20sales%20Dashboard.pbix`: Power BI dashboard file containing visualizations and analysis.
 - `PIZZA SALES SQL QUERIES.docx`: A collection of SQL queries used to compute KPIs and other metrics.